tcmaraist/Learning-How-to-Learn/readme.md

 - Semantic HTML
 - BEM Methodology for file structures, blocks, elements, and modifiers
-- GIT using the teminal
+- GIT using the terminal
 - Animation
-- Embeded content
+- Embedded content
 - README

 ### Updates in Version 2.0

-Vesion 2.0 of **_Learning How to Learn_** introduces Animation to elements in the Header and Kaufman blocks, embeded content, an updated BEM file structure, and updated link interactivity.
+Version 2.0 of **_Learning How to Learn_** introduces Animation to elements in the Header and Kaufman blocks, embedded content, an updated BEM file structure, and updated link interactivity.

 ### Future Updates